|

 upon the Mountain!
 Dreadful as the Storm and the Lightning!
 Stronger than the

 foundations of the earth.
-All shall love me and despair! ' She lifted up her hand and from the
+All shall love me and despair! '

 ring that she wore there issued a great light that illuminated her alone and